pmem/pmemkv/CONTRIBUTING.md

 Author: Random J Developer <random@developer.example.org>
 ```

+# Configuring Github fork

+To build and submit documentation as automatically generated pull request,
+the repository have to be properly configured.

+* [Personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for Github account have to be generated.

+* Already generated personal access token have to be set in pmemkv repository
+  [Secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) as "DOC_UPDATE_GITHUB_TOKEN" variable

+* DOC_UPDATE_BOT_NAME secret variable have to be set.
+In most cases it would be
+  the same as Github account name.

 # Creating New Engines

 There are several motivations to create a `pmemkv` storage engine: